usmaanalii/ceros-tech-test/README.md

 **Time Limit**

 Solutions should be submitted within a week of receiving the challenge.
-We expect the challenge to take at most two hours of your time.
-We understand that everyone has varying levels of free time and we'd rather you take the time and produce a solution up to your ability than rush and turn in a suboptimal challenge.
+We expect the challenge to take around two hours of your time, but you may spend as long as you need to create a robust solution.
+We understand that everyone has varying levels of free time, and we'd rather you take the time and produce a solution up to your ability than rush and turn in a suboptimal challenge.
 If you require more time, please reach out to us.
 Look through the requirements below and let us know when you will have something for us to look at.
 If anything is unclear, don't hesitate to reach out.

 **Requirements**